Certificate programs provide interested students a credential for successfully completing a particular set of courses in conjunction with any major.

 Certificates may be earned in addition to a degree or as a stand-alone program of study for students who have already earned a degree.
 Certificates are intended to encourage and document focused study of a particular area of interest.

 Completed cyber certificates appear as part of a student's transcript to provide a documented credential of this study.
 Certificates should not be confused with professional certifications awarded by bodies outside the university, although certificates can be a good stepping stone to obtaining professional certifications.

-The goal of the Cyber Defender Certificate is to prepare certificate earning graduates for entry-level information technology positions such as system administration, entry-level Security Operation Center (SOC) security analyst, etc.
+The goal of the Cyber Defender certificate program is to prepare certificate earning graduates for entry-level information technology positions such as system administration, entry-level Security Operation Center (SOC) security analyst, etc.